 Transitional support for children and young people with additional support needs

 In the current circumstances, and as a direct result of the COVID-19 pandemic, some of those plans for transitions may not have been able to be completed.
 For post-school transition, where planning should begin no later than two years prior to leaving, planning should be well advanced, and should be able to be resumed and completed.
-For other transitions, where the timescales are shorter, and due to the timing of the COVID-pandemic in the academic year, more work may be required, quickly.
-In recognition of this, as part of the Education Continuity Direction, any failure of the statutory timescales, will be disregarded to the extent that it is attributable to the direction.
+For other transitions, where the timescales are shorter, and due to the timing of the COVID-19 pandemic in the academic year, more work may be required, quickly.
 This means that the planning should be completed, as soon as practicably possible.

 For some children and young people with additional support needs, who require specific communication supports, for example the use of sign language, Makaton, storyboards and symbols, these should be used as they would usually.
-Some children and young people may benefit from the preparation of a storyboard, containing photographs of key locations, their teaching, support and transport arrangements, and information to explain how learning will be different at school (for example, where a staff member may require to wear a face covering or personal protective equipment).
-These approaches, whilst not required, may be beneficial for all young people, and may be a positive learning activity.
+Some children and young people may benefit from the preparation of a storyboard, containing photographs of key locations, their teaching, support and transport arrangements, and information to explain how learning will be different at school (for example, where a staff member may require to or wish to wear a face covering, or personal protective equipment).
+These approaches using additional visual reinforcement of key information, whilst not required, may be beneficial for all young people, and may be a positive learning activity.

 Community learning and development (CLD), youth work and adult learning